-Comsol Networks’ national and regional footprint continues to facilitate improved wireless connectivity solutions for all strands of society
+The national and regional footprint of Comsol Networks continues to facilitate improved wireless connectivity solutions for all strands of society.

 Around 20 years ago, a budding South African innovator set on its journey to plug a vital infrastructure gap in the country’s network.
 Two decades on, Comsol Networks has cemented its legacy as a key digital enabler in South Africa’s most critical technological period, virtue of its sustainable and collaborative proposition for alternative infrastructure.